7 superstars who are taking surfing into the future

 Kauli Vaast

-A fixture on the WSL Challenger Series, Kauli not only has the Championship Tour in his sights but yearns to follow in the footsteps of his heroes, Jeremy Flores and Michel Bourez, and qualifying for the French Olympic team.
-Should Kauli deliver on his dreams, with surfing at the 2024 Paris Games taking place in Tahiti, a gold medal at Teahupo'o is his for the taking, glistening on the horizon.
+A fixture on the WSL Challenger Series, Vaast not only has the Championship Tour in his sights but yearns to follow in the footsteps of his heroes, Jeremy Flores and Michel Bourez, and qualify for the French Olympic team.
+Should Vaast deliver on his dreams, with surfing at the 2024 Paris Games taking place in Tahiti, a gold medal at Teahupo'o is his for the taking, glistening on the horizon.

 Griffin Colapinto